Pedro-Appel/aubay-tech-talks/README.md

 2. **GitHub Workflow**
 3. **Prometheus Observability**

-You should complete these sections in the order presented.
+To get the full experience you should complete these sections in the order presented.
 Each section builds on the concepts learned in the previous one, providing a comprehensive understanding of resilience and observability in software development.

+To start you should fork the repository on the lab-java branch.

 ## 1. Java Resilience4j